 As part of the program, participants enjoy consumer protections, and long-term, stable pricing.
 The program also offers the potential for savings compared with Eversource’s pricing, but because Eversource’s prices change and their future prices are not known, savings can never be guaranteed.

 More than half of Massachusetts cities and towns have similar electricity aggregation programs.

 For those who wish to compare the new program prices with Eversource's winter Basic Service price, Eversource is expected to release its winter prices in late November.
 They will be posted to the Your Options page on the Natick Electricity Aggregation website when they are available.
-In addition, all participants will receive a letter in the mail with the new program prices and Eversource’s prices.
+Please note, future savings cannot be guaranteed.

 Contact customer support for the Natick Electricity Aggregation Program with questions or to make a change to your enrollment.